Lie symmetry analysis of the two-Higgs-doublet model field equations: An illustrative example: real, scalar theory

-We again note that the algebra has an $\La{a}(1)=\{X_1,X_2\}$ subalgebra, so the 8d algebra cannot be a compact algebra, since the subalgebra $\La{a}(1)$ is not compact.
-In fact, this algebra is $\La{sl}(3)$ (cf.~Olver's no 6.8 basis e.g.~in \cite{laine2003classification}).
+We again note that the algebra has an $\La{a}(1)=\{X_1,X_2\}$ subalgebra, so the 8d algebra cannot be a compact algebra, because the subalgebra $\La{a}(1)$ is not compact.
+This algebra is $\La{sl}(3)$ (cf.~Olver's no 6.8 basis, e.g.~in \cite{laine2003classification}).

-Lie himself showed that a second order equation with an 8d algebra, is always equivalent to the massless equation $\phi''=0$.
-The equation \eqref{E:phi4_1D} with $\lambda=0, m^2 \ne 0$ is equivalent to the massless equation $\hat{\phi}''=0$ through the point transformation (see e.g.~\cite{mahomed2007symmetry})
+Lie himself showed that a second-order equation with an 8d algebra, is always equivalent to the massless equation $\phi''=0$.
+Equation \eqref{E:phi4_1D} with $\lambda=0, m^2 \ne 0$ is equivalent to the massless equation $\hat{\phi}''=0$ through the point transformation (see e.g.~\cite{mahomed2007symmetry})

 which makes the massless equation hold if and only if the massive equation holds, as long as $\cos(mx)\ne 0$.
-Note that the transformation \eqref{E:mapTomassless} is not a symmetry, since the structure of the equation is not conserved.
+Note that the transformation \eqref{E:mapTomassless} is not a symmetry, because the structure of the equation is not conserved.

-Moreover, the algebra corresponding to \eqref{E:generators2MST} and \eqref{T:comm_mne0} is $\La{sl}(3)$, just as for the case $m=0$.
-First, this is the only possible 8d algebra for any second order ODE.
-Second, the generators \eqref{E:generators2MST} may be transformed to generators yielding the exactly same commutator table as for $m=0$ \eqref{T:commm=0}, by a basis shift:
+Moreover, the algebra corresponding to \eqref{E:generators2MST} and \eqref{T:comm_mne0} is $\La{sl}(3)$, which is the same algebra as in the case $m=0$.
+First, it is the only possible 8d algebra for any second-order ODE.
+Second, the generators \eqref{E:generators2MST} may be transformed to generators yielding the same commutator table as for $m=0$ \eqref{T:commm=0}, by a basis shift: